Overview of Services

 The Hospice chaplain

-is a non-denominational spiritual advisor who offers spiritual support
+is a non-denominational spiritual advisor who offers spiritual support if desired.

 Physical, occupational and speech therapists help you maintain strength, mobility and communication as needed to enhance your well-being and quality of life.